varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

 !["pre_exposure_bias_2"](/assets/img/cuped_pre_exposure_bias_2.png)

-As far as I can tell, though, most people (even Statsig, possibly?) still use the naive CUPED implementation, and are apparently unaware of this problem.
-So, word to the wise: be careful when implementing CUPED, and use `cuped_advanced` instead of `cuped` if pre-exposure bias is a problem.
+As far as I can tell, though, most people (even Statsig, possibly?) are apparently unaware of this issue.
+So, word to the wise: be careful when implementing CUPED, and use `cuped_advanced` instead of `cuped` if pre-exposure bias is expected to be a problem.

-(Side note: as you can see, “naive CUPED” actually does have a smaller standard error than “advanced CUPED”, even though the mean of the distribution is wrong.
+(Side note: as you can see, “simple CUPED” actually does have a smaller standard error than “advanced CUPED”, even though the estimate is biased.
 There is no free lunch here: the estimator that works better in the presence of pre-exposure bias is not the estimator that works best if we can assume away that bias.)

 ## Summary and closing thoughts

 Variance reduction is as close as we get to a free lunch in experimentation.
 Without sacrificing power, we can run shorter tests and gain insights faster.
 But variance reduction is not always useful, and CUPED, in particular, suffers from several problems.

 CUPED uses the pre-experiment value of the metric as the sole covariate.
 It doesn’t work when this value doesn’t exist (as with new users), or when it’s zero (as with existing users being encouraged to do something for the first time, such as purchase).
-In these situations, it’s better to use “assignment-time covariates” (”CUPED++”) rather than CUPED, but don’t expect much variance reduction unless these covariates are strongly correlated with the metric — which, in my experience, is usually not the case.
+In these situations, it’s better to use “assignment-time covariates” (”CUPED++”) rather than CUPED, but don’t expect much variance reduction unless these covariates are well-correlated with the metric — which, in my experience, is usually not the case.

 The value of variance reduction techniques is often demonstrated in examples involving continuous metrics.
-Such metrics may intrinsically have high variance, but the variance can be reduced by outlier removal, winsorization, binarization, and other techniques.
-After applying these techniques, CUPED helps much less.
+Such metrics may intrinsically have high variance, but this variance can be reduced by outlier removal, winsorization, binarization, and other techniques.
+(This also generally improves metric sensitivity.)
+After truncating the metric, CUPED helps much less.
 We’ve squeezed out some of the variance, so CUPED has less left to further squeeze.
 It’s worth trying these (easy-to-implement) techniques before investing in variance reduction.
+And you should be wary of taking estimates of variance reduction at face value.

-“Naive CUPED” also simply isn’t correct in some cases.
+“Simple CUPED” also just isn’t correct in some cases.
 It can be improved for binary metrics by using logistic instead of linear regression for the “first stage”.
-And it can also be fixed for the case of pre-exposure bias.
+And, surprisingly, it also doesn't totally fix pre-exposure bias, and "advanced CUPED" should be used instead.

 I found it somewhat unsatisfying to learn that CUPED requires these ad-hoc adjustments.
-Is there a less arbitrary approach to covariate adjustment?
+Is there a less arbitrary approach to variance reduction?

 In fact, there is!
-The pre-exposure bias correction (”advanced CUPED”) is equivalent to a “fully-interacted” linear regression model, ANCOVA2.
+"Advanced CUPED" is equivalent to a “fully-interacted” linear regression model, ANCOVA2.
 See code below.
-And the correction for binary metrics is what packages like EconML [do by default for discrete outcomes](https://github.com/py-why/EconML/issues/881).
+And using a classifier, not a regressor, for binary metrics to use logistic regression is what packages like EconML [do by default for discrete outcomes](https://github.com/py-why/EconML/issues/881).

 ```python
 def ancova2(df):